Everything You Should Know About Crown Lengthening

-Sometimes, when fixing a damaged tooth there may be not enough tooth structure to support the filling or crown procedure.
-Usually this happens when the tooth breaks, chips or cracks at the gum line.
+When fixing a damaged tooth, there may not be enough structure to support the filling or crown procedure.
+Usually, this happens when the tooth breaks, chips, or cracks at the gum line.
 For the dental crown or dental filling to be successful, your dentist will have to expose more of the affected tooth through a surgical procedure known as crown lengthening.
-The crown lengthening procedure involves removing some bone or gum tissue to order to increase your success rate for having your tooth saved.
+The crown lengthening procedure involves removing some bone or gum tissue to order to increase your success rate of having your tooth saved.

-Crown lengthening is also a common cosmetic dentistry treatment for people with ‘gummy smile’.
-In fact, crown lengthening is highly recommended treatment for a ‘gummy smile’.
+Crown lengthening is a common cosmetic dentistry treatment for people with a ‘gummy smile.’
+Crown lengthening is the highly recommended treatment for a ‘gummy smile.
 The gum tissue will be reshaped to expose more of the natural teeth, and as a result, your smile will be enhanced.

 Why do you need crown lengthening?